VictorKwong/AccessProject/README.md

 # AccessProject

-Purpose: See if it is updated on the README file
+How to run the website server?
+- nodemon server.js

-This project is to focus on login system, hashing password, and storing information in the back-end system MongoDB.
+Purpose: This project is to focus on login system, hashing password, and storing information in the back-end system MongoDB.

+Tools:
+- bcryptjs
+- client-sessions
 - express
 - express-handlebars
-- client-sessions
 - mongoose

+Support Tools:
-- bcryptjs
+- nodemon